 Alex is a successful film & television Producer with a substantial track record of producing original and distinctive Cinema & TV films which have found critical acclaim, commercial success and international audiences.

 He is an entrepreneur who has run his own business Picture Palace North for over 20 years, and is currently expanding 104 Films.

 He is also experienced as film financier and film executive having worked as Senior Executive for the UK Film Council’s New Cinema Fund for 2 years and served on the Lottery Film Advisory Panel for 5 years.
 His high level teaching and mentoring experience includes work as Senior Tutor at the National Film & Television School.

 He lives and works in his home city of Sheffield where he has produced 8 highly successful documentary films.
 He recently completed his MBA at Sheffield University Management School, developing skills in Business Growth Strategies and Creative Industries Management Consultancy.

-David Proud was born with Spina Bifida and uses a wheelchair, he was involved with school productions and studied theatre studies at A level.
+David Proud works with 104 films part time.
+He was born with Spina Bifida and uses a wheelchair, he was involved with school productions and studied theatre studies at A level.
 Although he wanted to take drama at university he did not believe it would be a viable career due to his disability and instead went to work as a benefits administrator for the Department for Work and Pensions.